friflo/Friflo.Json.Fliox/Engine/README.md

 The library implements all features a common ECS provides.
 *Unique library features*
 - Hybrid ECS - supporting both: Scripts similar to `MonoBehaviour`'s as well as struct components.
+  This enables easy refactoring between both models.
+Scripts if OOP is suitable.
+Struct components for performance.
 - Build up a hierarchy of entities with parent / child relationship - optional.
 - Focus on optimal debugging experience.
 See screenshot at examples.
 - SIMD Support - optional.
 Multi thread capable and remainder loop free.